Martial law in Russia

-Martial law in Russia (Военное положение в России) is defined in the Russian law as a special legal regime that is introduced in conditions of external aggression or its threat.
+Martial law in Russia (Военное положение в России) is defined in Russian law as a special legal regime that is introduced in conditions of external aggression or a threat of such.
 In this way, it differs from the state of emergency, which is introduced in the event of an internal threat such as an attempted coup, unrest or disaster.
 Martial law should also be distinguished from the State of War- a term that refers to the period between the outbreak of hostilities and their end.
 The procedure for introducing and abolishing martial law in Russia is defined in the federal constitutional law “On Martial Law” (2002).
-In modern Russia, martial law was introduced on 19 October 2022 during the 2022 Russian invasion of Ukraine in the annexed regions of Ukraine, which by then were unilaterally declared by the whole state apparatus to be Federal subjects of Russia.
+In modern Russia, martial law was introduced on 19 October 2022 during the 2022 Russian invasion of Ukraine in the annexed regions of Ukraine, which by then were unilaterally declared by the whole state apparatus to be new federal subjects of Russia.

 History

 Russian law distinguished between martial law and the state of protection, enhanced or emergency.
 In the legal literature of the Russian Empire (also the USSR in the 1920s) martial law was often defined through the police concept of “protection”, which was considered in the context of public administration as the protection of public order.

 In the Russian Empire, martial law was declared in wartime in the border areas of the state adjacent to the theater of war.
 In peacetime, provinces or cities that were outraged by the government’s order or in which special strict measures were deemed necessary to maintain order could be declared in the same position.
 Example: the Kingdom of Poland in 1905, Sumy County (Kharkov Oblast).

 In the Soviet Union, martial law could be declared, in accordance with paragraph “t” of article 49 of the Constitution, only the Presidium of the Supreme Soviet of the USSR as stated in the article “in the interests of the defense of the USSR or the maintenance of public order and state security”.
 In accordance with this, when declaring martial law, all the functions of state authorities on defense, ensuring public order and state security passed to the military command and control bodies — military councils and command of the USSR Armed Forces.

 Martial law during the years of the Great Patriotic War in 1941–1945 was successively declared, on the basis of Article 49 of paragraph "p" of the Constitution of the USSR, by decrees of the Presidium of the Supreme Soviet of the USSR and was not canceled until the end of the war with: